swarendt/NaturalLanguageProcessing/README.md

 Use week 3 of NLP classs

+### The prediction algorithm

+I am still tweaking the algorithm but the basis is this:

+Given a bigram, see if we have a trigram that begins with that bigram.
+If so, then the last word in the trigram is used as our prediction.

+If the bigram is not found in our trigram data, then use the last word in the bigram and see if it is in our bigram data.
+If so, we have a prediction.

+Finally, and this is just random guessing, grab a random popular word from our unigrams.

 ### Determining a method for prediction

 After playing with Naive Bayes and doing some research, I have decided to choose an algorithm